 If you haven’t covered these topics yet with your doctor, bring them up at your next appointment:

-• how often you should exercise, and what types of workouts are best and safest for you
+• how often you should exercise and what types of workouts are best and safest for you

 • how to get emotional and community support if you need it

-Living with a painful chronic condition can be as hard on your mind as it is on your body.
-Don’t neglect your emotional state.
+Living with a chronic condition can be as hard on your mind as it is on your body.
+It’s important to also take care of your emotional state.
+If your rheumatologist can’t address your mental health needs, ask for a referral to a psychologist, psychiatrist, or counselor.

 How to find a rheumatologist